Kohei Kono: Kono vs. Kokietgym

 Kono captured the WBA super flyweight title in his third world title shot against Thailand's Tepparith Kokietgym via fourth round knockout. at the Ota-City General Gymnasium in Tokyo on December 31, 2012.
 Kono dropped the Thai champion three times during round 4.
 The result was considered an upset.
 Yota Sato, who held the WBC title expressed interest in rematching Kono in a unification bout.

 Kono vs. Solis

 Kono would lose his title in his first defense, dropping a majority decision (113-113, 112-114, 111-115) to Liborio Solís in a fight where both fighters traded knockdowns.

 Kono vs. Kaovichit

 After Solís lost his title due to being unable to make weight in his next fight, Kono faced Denkaosan Kaovichit for the vacant WBA title.
 Denkaosan went down in round 4, but was ahead on the scorecards before Kono knocked him out in round 8 with a cross.

 Kono vs. Jimenez

-Kono's first defense saw him fight to a split draw against Norberto Jiménez.
+Kono's first defense saw him fight to a split draw against Norbelto Jimenez.